aws-solutions/distributed-load-testing-on-aws/README.md

 * Get the link of the `distributed-load-testing-on-aws.template` uploaded to your Amazon S3 bucket.
 * Deploy the Distributed Load Testing on AWS solution to your account by launching a new AWS CloudFormation stack using the link of the `distributed-load-testing-on-aws.template`.

+## Collection of operational metrics
+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/distributed-load-testing-on-aws/operational-metrics.html).

 ***

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.<br />